 This section is here to allow the newer player to understand what resources they have.
 In many ways, all factions are the same, and all games are alike.
 You have models, the opponent has models.
 Some models hit hard, some have stamina, some models function in groups.
 It works that way for you both, but if this was the end of it, you would be able to see who would win every game before moving the first model.
 But its 'not' the end of it, the game is not a grind.
-You have your resources, and they allow the efficiency or survivability of certain models to go through the roof.
+If you look at the stuff you have in front of you during a game, you'll be able to make a simple economy management analysis of assets and resources.
+Your assets would be your models, the things you physically have and can put on the table.
+How to use these, see the previous lesson section.
+Then you have your resources, the things you have acces to - and they allow the efficiency or survivability of certain models to go through the roof.
 You can't do it everywhere, though, and you almost always want to do more than your resources allow.
 So, you must apply critical resources to various places, with the right timing, in the right order, against the right targets.
-Very often when you lose a game, you'll be able to trace your loss back to a particular wrong choice.
+Very often when you lose a game, you'll be able to trace your loss back to a particular choice.
 Lets go through the resources you have.

 - your Boosts - can be applied through focus / fury, or possibly soul / corpse tokens.
 Understand the dice.

 - your Buffs - where to apply these positive spells and effects ?
 Use the bell shaped curve.

 - your combined attacks - gives small and puny guys flexibility to off big targets.

 - Power Attacks - move models around a little more.

 - 1 Your Boosts

 - 3 Your Buffs

 - 4 When to Combine Attacks